Search

 € 18,00

 CURAÇAO. - Het springen van's lands oorlogschip Alphen, in de haven van Curaçao.
 (No pl.), P. Conradi & v.d.
 Plaats, 1787.Engraving depicting the explosion of the Dutch men-of-war Alphen in the harbour of Willemstad, St. Annabaai Curaçao, after Hendrik Kobell by Jan Punt.
-Ca. 23 x 35,5 cm The explosion of the frigate Alphen with the entire crew of 206 men in the port of Willemstad on the St. Anna Bay in Curaçao, September 15, 1778.
-An explosion rips the ship to pieces.
-Commanded by captain George Willem Hendrik Baron van der Feltz. - A fine impression.Muller, Historieplaten, 4332 b; De Groot & Vorstman, Zeilschepen, 176; Cf. Atlas van Stolk 4279.
+Ca. 23 x 35,5 cm Third state. - The Dutch warship Aphen destroyed by an explosion with the entire crew of 206 men in the port of Willemstad on the St. Anna Bay in Curaçao, September 15, 1778, commanded by captain George Willem Hendrik Baron van der Feltz.
+The cause of the explosion was never discovered.
+On the right is an English brig, and on the left the flagship of Rear-Admiral van Bijlandt, who had been stationed with a squadron in the West Indies for about a year in order to protect Dutch merchantmen from English privateers.
+The explosion was a mystery that made the Alphen the most famous shipwreck of Curaçao.
+The warship Alphen was built for the pirate hunt.
+She successfully combated piracy off the Barbary Coast in North Africa for 10 years.
+She also assisted Dutch merchant ships being attacked by pirates and privateers in the West Indies.
+In her final years, she was ordered to patrol the coast of Suriname, where English privateers were active. - A fine impression.Muller, Historieplaten, 4332 b; De Groot & Vorstman, Zeilschepen, 176; Cf. Atlas van Stolk 4279.
 [Boeknr.: 22287 ]

 € 275,00